TYPO3-Solr/ext-solr/Documentation/Releases/solr-release-7-0.rst

 Most of the things just work like before but in the following parts we made conceptional changes (for good reasons):

 * No css or javascript will be added to the page automatically with the page renderer!
-Because the integrator wants to have control on that and TYPO3 allows to add this with TypoScript we propose to add these things via typoscript.
-EXT:solr offers a lot of example typoscript templates e.g. to add the default css or to add the javascript for a range facet.
+Because the integrator wants to have control on that and TYPO3 allows to add this with TypoScript we propose to add these things via TypoScript.
+EXT:solr offers a lot of example TypoScript templates e.g. to add the default css or to add the javascript for a range facet.

-The following typoscript settings have been removed because they can be implemented with FLUID:
+The following TypoScript settings have been removed because they can be implemented with FLUID:

 **plugin.tx_solr.search.faceting.facetLinkATagParams**